Reynault/ACL_2019_Zelpop/doc/first_sprint/backlog.md

 # Backlog - First Sprint

 Development of the first iteration.
-There is several simple features such as a basic interface on the console. (without graphic interface)
+There is several simple features such as a graphical interface, some kinds of tiles (trap, treasure, wall ...), a basic maze, and the posibility to generate one from a file.

 ## Features

 - The player can move in every directions.
 - There is an empty default maze.
+- We can generate a maze using a file.
+- We have different tiles : trap, treasure, wall ...
+- There is some monsters with basic movement.
+- There is a basic interface with sprites.

 ## Conception